MarcelMG/marcelmg.github.io/_posts/2020-8-18-cnn_speech_keyword_recognizer.md

 ![png](https://raw.githubusercontent.com/MarcelMG/marcelmg.github.io/master/images/cnn_out1.png)

 Next we'll define two functions to compute some [features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) of the audio samples and another function which loads the sample wav-file and then computes the features.
 Before computing features, it is a good idea to normalize our input data.
 Depending on your recording device and other parameters, the amplitudes of the recorded audio signals may vary drastically and might even have an offset.
 Thus we can subtract the mean value to remove the offset and divide by the absolute maximum value of the signal, so that it's new range lies between -1.0 and +1.0.
+Another useful trick is to add some artificial noise to the training data.
+The idea behind is that by adding noise, the neural network will learn to ignore the noise (since it occurs in all samples of all classes) thus becoming more robust against noise in new data.

 In this case, we'll use the so called "Mel-Frequency Cepstrum Coefficients", which are very commonly used for speech recognition tasks.
 The MFCCs are computed as follows: